-- We promote Acetadote, and plan to promote Caldolor, through our dedicated hospital sales team consisting of 26 representatives and district managers.
-This team currently covers approximately 1,768, or 32%, of all U.S. hospitals.
-We expect to significantly increase this sales force in order to fully capitalize on the market potential of Acetadote and Caldolor. - Ø We promote Kristalose through a dedicated contract field sales force of 36 sales representatives and district managers.
-These representatives are now covering approximately 8,000 target physicians who are prescribers of Kristalose, and who are responsible for approximately 71% of total retail Kristalose prescriptions nationally.
-By investing in our marketing program and significantly expanding this sales force, we believe that we will be able to increase market share for Kristalose.
+- Ø We promote Acetadote, and plan to promote Caldolor, through our dedicated hospital sales team consisting of 30 representatives and managers.
+This team covers approximately 1,860, or 35%, of all U.S. hospitals.
+We are currently expanding this sales force to 77 representatives and managers in order to more fully capitalize on the market potential of Acetadote and Caldolor. - Ø We promote Kristalose through a dedicated contract field sales force of 36 sales representatives and district managers as of July 1, 2009.
+These representatives are now covering approximately 8,000 target physicians who are prescribers of Kristalose, and who are responsible for approximately 60% of total retail Kristalose prescriptions nationally.
+By investing in our marketing program and expanding this sales force, we believe that we will be able to increase market share for Kristalose.